 SPONSORED: Sadly, injury pain doesn’t stop.
-Happily, Roche Injury Clinic has an online way to fight it
+Happily, Kilkenny’s award-winning Roche Injury Clinic has a way to fight it

 Normal life has been brought to a halt for many of us because of the Covid-19 emergency.
 But, unfortunately, while all else may stop, the pain of an injury does not go away.

-Pain won’t stop just because we are on pause mode, so it is good to know that Roche Injury Cinic is here to help.
+Pain won’t stop just because we are on pause mode, so it is good to know that Roche Injury Clinic is here to help.